DuckyMomo20012/image-n-crypt/README.md

 </details>

-## 3.6.
+### 3.6.
 Upload image:

 > **⚠️ NOTE:** Temporarily accepting .PNG image extension only.

-When user upload a image (.png), the image is encrypted with public key and return the encrypted image along with the "quotient.txt".
+When the user uploads an image (.png), the image is encrypted with a public key and returns the encrypted image along with the "quotient.txt".
 The quotient later is sent along with the image content.

-Why there is a quotient file?
+- Why there is a quotient file?

-When encrypt the image with RSA algorithm, the image is broken and can't open.
+When encrypting the image with RSA algorithm, the image is broken and can't open.
-Use quotient is use for modulo the encrypt message, so the image still can be opened, but the opener may or may not understand the image.
+Use quotient is used for modulo the encrypted message, so the image still can be opened, but the opener may or may not understand the image.

-Why server only accept .png files?
+- Why server only accept .png files?

-Well, the client can't not decrypt other file extensions after encrypted, so it's an one-way upload.
+Well, the client can't decrypt other file extensions after encrypted, so it's a one-way upload.
 You can tweak it in file [app.py](./app.py)

-Where the images are saved?
+- Where the images are saved?

 In MongoDB cluster and [local (./src/assets/)](./src/assets/).
 You can also change save location in file [app.py](./app.py)